rhalff/eclipse/README.md

 NodeJS Heroku Eclipse Setup
 ===========================

-Use File > Import > Install > Install Software Items from File

-To load software.p2f into your eclipse installation.
+Use `File > Import > Install > Install Software Items from File` to load `software.p2f` into your eclipse installation.

 Development Setup for Eclipse